maurovanetti/maurovanetti.github.io/_posts/2008-12-30-the-battle-of-chile.md

 {% include youtube.html id="1LDaYRZUsnc" %}

 On August 20th, 2008, the film season *[Venezuela: a revolution on film](http://venezuelarevolutionfilm.blogspot.com/)*, organised in London by Hands Off Venezuela in association with the Venezuelan Embassy, attracted more than forty people again to the screening of the first part of *The Battle of Chile*.
 As usual, Pablo Roldan (HOV) introduced the screening in Bolívar Hall.
-This documentary is a fantastic video document on the Chilean Revolution and its defeat, shot during the course of the events by Patricio Gúzman and his team.
+This documentary is a fantastic video document on the Chilean Revolution and its defeat, shot during the course of the events by Patricio Guzmán and his team.

 The first part covers the period of time spanning from March 1973, when the left-wing coalition Popular Unity gets 43.7% of the votes, preventing the Right from legally impeaching the Socialist President Salvador Allende, until the first coup attempt, less than four months later.
 The title of this part is, significantly, *The Insurrection of the Bourgeoisie*.